appbaseio/reactive-manual/docs/v1.0.0/components/DataController.md

     function(value) {
       console.log("current value: ", value)
       // set the state
-      // submit it as a part of the form
+      // use the value with other js code
     }
   }
 />